BUY BOOKS ON AMAZON

 A Canadian Author's Thoughts

-Cozy Fantasy – The Fleck Series
+From Cozy to Epic – The Fleck Series

 When writing the series I made a focused effort to include a wide array of mystical creatures, not only to charm readers but also to demonstrate a variety of cultural norms.
 I wrote about the misfortunes of The Sisters Three (Arum, Nerine and Cala, elf-fairies) to add depth and complexity to the story by providing a parallel but opposing struggle to the main character Fleck.